 Policies

 Look for features like PCI DSS compliance, fraud detection tools, and chargeback management systems to minimize the risk of fraudulent activities and protect your business and customers.
+Third-party payment processors often have stricter fraud-detection systems in place to detect fraud due to the aggregation of transactions.

-Settlement Timeframes
+Settlement timeframes

 Find out how quickly you’ll receive funds from completed transactions.
 Some processors may offer daily, weekly, or monthly settlements, while others provide instant or next-day settlements.
-Consider your cash flow requirements and choose a processor that aligns with your business’s financial needs.
+Consider your cash flow requirements, and choose a processor that aligns with your business’s financial needs.

-Customer Support
+Customer support

 You need a payment processor that has your back and provides assistance whenever you need it.
-So don’t forget to ask about your vendor’s customer service offerings.
+So, don’t forget to ask about your vendor’s customer service offerings.
 Do they offer 24/7 support?
 What customer support channels do they use?
 Some providers may only offer email or live chat, while others also have their agents available over the phone.

-Interchange plus pricing is when the credit card processing companies charge you the interchange fees the credit card network charges them to run the payment plus a clear markup.
+Interchange-plus pricing is when the credit card processing companies charge you the interchange fees the credit card network charges them to run the payment, plus a clear markup.

-Flat rate pricing is a percentage fee plus a certain number of cents per transaction.
-Often it will look like 2.75% + $0.12 per swiped transaction.
-This percentage will change depending on the risk the company associates to process transactions presented in particular manners – so in person transactions (not considered high risk) tend to be cheaper than a transaction through a virtual payment gateway.
+Flat-rate pricing is a percentage fee, plus a certain number of cents per transaction.
+Often, it will look like 2.75% + $0.12 per swiped transaction.
+This percentage will change depending on the risk the company associates to process transactions presented in particular manners, so in-person transactions (not considered high-risk) tend to be cheaper than a transaction through a virtual payment gateway.

 Finally, tiered pricing is the least transparent structure to accept card payments.
 The credit card processing companies bundle interchange fees and markups into tiers so you can’t tell what the markup is or what they charge for the different types of transactions.
 Generally, these contracts are also filled with hidden fees that allow them to sell you on low-seeming costs to accept credit card payments and then hit you on the bill with much higher costs.

-Final Words
+Final words

 Q: What is a third-party payment processor?

 A third-party payment processor is an entity that enables merchants to accept credit card payments, online payments, and other cashless payment methods without setting up their own merchant accounts.
-Examples of popular third-party payment processors include Square, PayPal, Stripe, and Stax.
+Examples of popular third-party payment processors include PayPal, and Stax.

 Q: How does third-party payment processing work?